An explanation of Mondrian's oeuvre by Michael Sciam

 Uncertain unity

-Fig. 4 consists of seven different areas.
-We again see here some areas verging to proportions of squares (Fig. 4 Diagram – Areas 1, 2, 3) while others show a prevalence of one direction over the opposite.
+Fig. 4: We again see here some areas tending to square proportions (Fig. 4 Diagram) while others show a prevalence of one direction over the opposite.
 Area 2 appears as a square which remains open at the bottom and to the left while area 3 opens toward the top and to the right.

-As mentioned before, areas 2 and 3 extend beyond the canvas and it is therefore the finite perimeter of the painting which make us perceive these two areas as square; in point of fact they are quite undefined squares:
+As mentioned before, areas 2 and 3 extend beyond the canvas and it is therefore the finite perimeter of the painting which makes us perceive these two areas as square; in point of fact they could extend well beyond the canvas; they are quite undefined squares:

 Composition A with Red and Blue, 1932, Piet Mondrian